uchicago-cs/cmsc35350/README.md

 ```
 % source compact_all.sh   # Generate files with '.2' suffix, containing JSON with no newlines
-% python compact_all.py   # Create all.jsonl file
+% python3 compact_all.py   # Create all.jsonl file
-% python process_all.py   # Read all.jsonl and extract information (has some special cases in it to deal with LLM oddities)
+% python3 process_all.py   # Read all.jsonl and extract information (has some special cases in it to deal with LLM oddities)
 ```

 Here is an example of a summary: